 1. Find what works for you.
 There are so many different ways to get started with Project Life.
 The albums come in all shapes and sizes, spreads (the combination of side-by-side pages) can be organized by week or month, standing alone or coordinating, and you can find PL kits in all sorts of themes and colors.

 I bought one of the original sizes, a 12x12 album, and stocked up on pocket pages, but I did not make a single spread.
 It was too large, too much to handle, and not practical for my season.
-My 2014 albums are in the small 6x8 albums from Michael's which I LOVED!
-This year they debuted a 9x12 that is really starting to grow on me.
-Maybe someday I'll be consistent ;)
+Last year they debuted a 9x12 which I tried and again, it was simply too big.
+This year I am returning to my favorite size, 6x8!
+Woohoo!

 2. Don't break the bank.
 You don't have to spend hundreds of dollars to start your storytelling with Project Life.
 Make use of coupon apps for Hobby Lobby and Michael's to gather the basics/higher priced items.
 They almost always have a 40% coupon available that can cut an album down from $20 to just over $10 with ease.
 Also, the Target dollar section is your friend.
 It is my go to for small storage containers.